 *The sparing of muscle tissue.

-*Thermogenesis (the creation of heat).
+*Thermogenesis (the creation of heat, which burns additional calories).

 The dosage for the stack is 200 mg of caffeine+20 mg of ephedrine.
 Most ephedrine tablets are 25 mg, so that’s what I’ve always used.

 This dosage is taken 2-3 times a day (3x max).
 The dosages are spread out over 4-6 hours.
-I would not advice taking it too late (after 3-4 p.m.) as this is likely to give you insomnia.
+I would not advise taking it too late (after 3-4 p.m.) as this is likely to give you insomnia.

 Anyway, here are the current options I’m aware of: